 How can Polo & Tweed help you?

-Polo & Tweed works with clients all over the world to provide tailor-made recruitment services.
-Each of our clients has specific needs and it’s our job to help find the ideal candidate for each position.
+Now that you know how much a live in housekeeper costs, are you ready to take the next step?
+Polo & Tweed can help to find you the best live in housekeeper suited for you. works with clients all over the world to provide tailor-made recruitment services.
+Each of our clients has specific needs.
+And it’s our job to help find the ideal candidate for each position.
 We give advice and support throughout the entire recruitment process up to the point of hire, and through to the future.
 You can reach out to us here and one of our consultants will walk you through the process and give you professional advice.